 ROME, Italy — Going to Rome means going to Caravaggio’s St. Matthew cycle in the Contarelli Chapel of the Church of San Luigi dei Francesi, near the Piazza Navona.
 And going to the St. Matthew cycle means being captivated by “The Martyrdom of St. Matthew” (1599–1600), one of the most enthralling works of Western art.

-The chaos, panic and savagery of the scene — a grotesque pas de deux between the prostrate saint and his merciless, nearly naked assassin — is unparalleled.
+The scene — a grotesque pas de deux between the prostrate saint and his merciless, nearly naked assassin — is unparalleled in its depiction of chaos, panic and savagery.
 The figures, squeezed up against the picture plane, create a fierce tension between the illusion of depth and the shallow Cubist space, the patches of light burning like sulfur in pitch.

 But this time I took a longer look at “The Inspiration of Saint Matthew” (1602), the hinge panel of the three-part cycle, with the “Martyrdom” on the left and the classically rendered (for Caravaggio) “Calling of St. Matthew” (1599-1600) on the right.